-IMPORTANT: Victims under the age of 18 that file a report with Campus Security Authorities will be deemed a child in need and the appropriate authorities will make a decision of whether to pursue charges.
+IMPORTANT: Victims under the age of 18 that file a report with Campus Security Authorities will be deemed a child in need and the appropriate authorities will decide of whether to pursue charges.

-If a student or associate has been the victim of domestic violence, dating violence, sexual assault, or stalking, the complainant should report the incident promptly to the Title IX Coordinator Valerie Mendelsohn, (949 743-5765), the Deputy Title IX Coordinator Annabelle Vargas (714) 876-6004, or Human Resources, (949-783-4029) by calling, writing or coming into the office to report in person and the Safety and Security Department (if the victim so desires.)
+If a student or associate has been the victim of domestic violence, dating violence, sexual assault, or stalking, the complainant should report the incident promptly to the Title IX Coordinator Valerie Mendelsohn, (949 743-5765), Title IX Administrators Mandy DeJong, (949-783-4952), or Nina Khiev, (949-783-4826), or Human Resources, (949-783-4029) by calling, writing, or coming into the office to report in person and the Safety and Security Department (if the victim so desires.)